 Rip's background story has gone through different versions.
 From his first appearances he was a contemporary born man and a scientific expert that developed a way to travel through time.
-His depiction has changed over time -- he has been now depicted as a traveler from the future who spends a fair amount of time in the present day, but now in addition to that acts as to ensure the continuity of the timeline.
-The character has reappeared in the New 52 though it is not evident as of yet exactly what changes have been made to his background, if any.
+His depiction has changed over time -- he has been now depicted as a traveler from the future who spends a fair amount of time in the present day, but now in addition to that, acts as to ensure the continuity of the timeline.

 In the 1950's, in the late Golden Age, DC created the series, Showcase, to try out new characters to see if they would be popular enough to have any staying power.
 Some that passed through this series became almost instantly famous, such as Barry Allen, while others maintained a following but didn’t manage to impress fans as much.
 Rip was one of the latter kind of characters, after his appearance in Showcase #20.